jjweimer/jjweimer/README.md

 ### Hi there 👋

+I’m a senior at the University of California San Diego majoring in Political Science with a specialization in Data Analytics.
+I enjoy using quantitative methods to solve social science problems, and aspire to have a career in data science or national security.

 <!--
 **jjweimer/jjweimer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.